PlugRS/PlugRS/README.md

 - 🤝 I’m looking for help with **building my projects**.
 Do reach out to know more, would love to collborate

-- 👨‍💻 All of my project ideas/designs are available at [Behance](https://www.behance.net/rohitsingh184)
+- 👨‍💻 Some of my project ideas/designs are available at [Behance](https://www.behance.net/rohitsingh184)

 - 💬 I love to talk about **Startup Economy & Sustainable Finance**